They say…

 I tried the Brune, which is subtitled curiously “imperial smout” [sic] – not quite an imperial stout. ratebeer.com has it as a Black IPA but I’m not so sure – there’s a definite stoutishness but also suggestions of an unusually well hopped and roasty dark abbey beer.
 Whatever, it’s a class act.

 The beer is thick and near-black with a subsiding tan head.
-Fruit cake, plums, rum and coffee are evident on a rich aroma with a sweetish black treacle note, heralding a fruity palate that gradually dries, with lots of rich character, angelica, touches of raspberry and cherry fruit, a hint of brandy and a definite chewy hop note.
+Fruit cake, tart plums, rum and coffee are evident on a rich aroma with a sweetish black treacle note, heralding a fruity palate that gradually dries, with lots of rich chocolate character, angelica, touches of raspberry and cherry fruit, a hint of brandy and a definite chewy hop note.
 A smooth, slightly clinging swallow leaves a complex finish with notes of tobacco, wood ash.
 Dry, roasty, charred and bitterish hoppy flavours linger over moreish sweetness.
 The next time can’t come too soon.

 Leave a Reply